nodejs/node/doc/api/util.md

   * `stream` {Stream} A stream that will be validated if it can be colored. **Default:** `process.stdout`.

-This function returns a formatted text considering the `format` passed for printing in a terminal, it is aware of the terminal's capabilities and act according to the configuration set via `NO_COLORS`, `NODE_DISABLE_COLORS` and `FORCE_COLOR` environment variables.
+This function returns a formatted text considering the `format` passed for printing in a terminal.
+It is aware of the terminal's capabilities and act according to the configuration set via `NO_COLORS`, `NODE_DISABLE_COLORS` and `FORCE_COLOR` environment variables.